postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-entities.md

 ## Resolving conflicts from a fork

 A merge conflict happens when you try to merge changes into an updated parent element and Postman isn't able to automatically resolve the differences between the two.
-If there's a conflict when you try to merge a fork, you'll need to decide how you want to resolve them before continuing.
+If there's a conflict when you try to merge a fork, you'll need to decide how you want to resolve it before continuing.

 > Merge conflicts can involve changes in more than one workspace.